-- The public may petition the department to add debilitating medical conditions or treatments to the list of debilitating medical conditions set forth in section 39-9103(4).
-The department shall consider petitions in the manner required by department rule.
-The department shall approve or deny a petition within one hundred eighty (180) days of its submission.
-The approval or denial of a petition is subject to review pursuant to chapter 52, title 67, Idaho Code. - (2) The department shall add a debilitating medical condition or treatment to the list of debilitating medical conditions set forth in 39-9103(4) upon receipt by the department of a petition signed by at least fifty (50) practitioners requesting the debilitating medical condition or treatment be added.
+- (1) The public may petition the Department to add debilitating medical conditions or treatments to the list of debilitating medical conditions set forth in section 39-9203(4). - (2) The Department shall provide notice to the public, host a public hearing, and request public comment to add a debilitating medical condition or treatment to the list of debilitating medical conditions set forth in 39-9203(4) upon receipt by the Department of a petition to add the proposed condition or treatment. - (3) The Department shall consider petitions in the manner required by Department rule.
+The Department shall approve or deny a petition within one hundred eighty (180) days of its submission.
+The approval or denial of a petition is subject to review pursuant to chapter 52, title 67, Idaho Code.

-39-9105.
-Limitations.
+39-9205.
+LIMITATIONS